mariadb-corporation/mariadb-connector-nodejs/README.md

 > * data : Emits each time a row is received (parameter is a row).
 > * end : Emits when the query ends (no parameter).

-The function "query" return a promise returning all data at once.
-For huge result-set, that mean stored all data in memory.
-The function "queryStream" is very similar to query, but the event driven architecture will permit to handle a row one by one, to avoid overloading memory.
+When using the `query()` method, documented above, the Connector returns the entire result-set with all its data in a single call.
+While this is fine for queries that return small result-sets, it can grow unmanageable in cases of huge result-sets.
+Instead of retrieving all of the data into memory, you can use the `queryStream()` method, which uses the event drive architecture to process rows one by one, which allows you to avoid putting too much strain on memory.

-If query time and result handle will take some amount of time, you may consider changing [@@net_read_timeout](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout):
-Query must be received totally before this timeout (default to 60s).
+Query times and result handlers take the same amount of time, but you may want to consider updating the [`net_read_timeout`](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout) server system variable.
+The query must be totally received before this timeout, which defaults at 60 seconds.

-example :
+For instance,

 ```javascript
 connection.queryStream("SELECT * FROM mysql.user")
       .on("error", err => {